hbrinsko/texas-covid-api/README.md

 __Query Parameters__

 All endpoints have an optional parameter for county name.
 If no county is provided, it will provide information for all counties.
+To pull cumulative state totals, use *Total* for the county.

 | __Query string parameter__ | __Description__                                                                  | __Type__ |
 | -------------------------- | -------------------------------------------------------------------------------- | -------- |